davidje13/websocket-express/README.md

 server.listen(8080);
 ```

-Note that if you `abandon` a request which is _not_ handled by another
+Note that if you `abandon` a request which is _not_ handled by another library,
-library, the connection will hang until the client eventually times out.
+the connection will hang until the client eventually times out.
+This may be
-This may be particularly problematic when shutting down the server:
+particularly problematic when shutting down the server: `websocket-express` will
-`websocket-express` will normally close all remaining websocket
-connections automatically when `server.close` is called, but it will
+normally close all remaining websocket connections automatically when
-not close abandoned connections.
-This may delay the process termination,
+`server.close` is called, but it will not close abandoned connections.
+This may
-as NodeJS will remain active as long as any connections are open.
+delay the process termination, as NodeJS will remain active as long as any
+connections are open.

 ## API

 The main method is `Router.ws`.
-This accepts a (possibly asynchronous)
+This accepts a (possibly asynchronous) function
-function with 3 parameters: the request, the response, and a `next`
+with 3 parameters: the request, the response, and a `next` callback to be
-callback to be invoked if the request is rejected for any reason.
+invoked if the request is rejected for any reason.

 If the request is accepted, the function should call `accept` to get a
-WebSocket, attach `message` and `close` event listeners and can
+WebSocket, attach `message` and `close` event listeners and can continue to
-continue to handle the WebSocket as normal.
+handle the WebSocket as normal.

-If the request is rejected, `next` should be called (possibly with an
+If the request is rejected, `next` should be called (possibly with an error
-error description), and the next possible handler, or the error
+description), and the next possible handler, or the error handler, will be
-handler, will be called (according to the standard express logic).
+called (according to the standard express logic).

-If no handlers are able to accept a WebSocket request, it will be
+If no handlers are able to accept a WebSocket request, it will be closed (with
-closed (with code 4404 by default).
-If you want another library to
+code 4404 by default).
+If you want another library to handle the request (e.g.
-handle the request (e.g. socket.io), you can call `abandon` to stop
-any further handling of the request.
+socket.io), you can call `abandon` to stop any further handling of the request.

 If an exception is thrown, the socket will be closed with code 1011.

-As with `get` / `post` / etc. it is possible to register a WebSocket
+As with `get` / `post` / etc. it is possible to register a WebSocket handler
-handler under the same URL as a non-websocket handler.
+under the same URL as a non-websocket handler.

-- `Router.useHTTP` / `App.useHTTP` behaves like `Router.use` in
+- `Router.useHTTP` / `App.useHTTP` behaves like `Router.use` in express.
+It will
-  express.
-It will invoke the middleware or router for all
+  invoke the middleware or router for all non-WebSocket requests.
-  non-WebSocket requests.

-- `Router.all` is similarly updated to apply only to non-WebSocket
+- `Router.all` is similarly updated to apply only to non-WebSocket requests.

+- `Router.use` / `App.use` will invoke the middleware or router for _all_
   requests.

-- `Router.use` / `App.use` will invoke the middleware or router for
-  *all* requests.

 - `Router.ws` will invoke the middleware only for WebSocket requests.

-- `App.createServer` is a convenience method which creates a server and
+- `App.createServer` is a convenience method which creates a server and calls
-  calls `attach` (see below).
+  `attach` (see below).

-- `App.attach` will attach the necessary event listeners to the given
+- `App.attach` will attach the necessary event listeners to the given server
-  server (e.g. if you want to use a https server, or a long-lived
+  (e.g. if you want to use a https server, or a long-lived server with hot
-  server with hot reloading).
+  reloading).

-- `App.detach` will remove all attached event listeners from the given
+- `App.detach` will remove all attached event listeners from the given server.
-  server.

-- `App.set('shutdown timeout', millis)` configures a timeout (in
+- `App.set('shutdown timeout', millis)` configures a timeout (in milliseconds)
-  milliseconds) used by `close()`, after which connections will be
+  used by `close()`, after which connections will be forced to close even if
-  forced to close even if they are in a transaction.
+  they are in a transaction.

-The `response` parameter passed to websocket handlers has additional
+The `response` parameter passed to websocket handlers has additional methods:
-methods:

-- `res.accept()` accepts the protocol switch, establishing the
+- `res.accept()` accepts the protocol switch, establishing the websocket
-  websocket connection.
-This returns a promise which resolves to the
+  connection.
+This returns a promise which resolves to the newly established
-  newly established websocket.
+  websocket.

-- `res.reject([httpStatus[, message]])` returns a HTTP error instead
+- `res.reject([httpStatus[, message]])` returns a HTTP error instead of
-  of accepting the websocket connection.
+  accepting the websocket connection.
 Defaults to HTTP 500.

 - `res.abandon()` stops all further processing of the connection.
-This
+This should be
-  should be used if you want to delegate to another library which has
+  used if you want to delegate to another library which has also registered an
-  also registered an `upgrade` listener on the server.
-Note that this
+  `upgrade` listener on the server.
+Note that this is provided as an escape
-  is provided as an escape hatch; in general you should try to
-  `accept` the connection and pass the websocket to other libraries,
+  hatch; in general you should try to `accept` the connection and pass the
-  as this will handle lifecycle events (such as closing the server)
+  websocket to other libraries, as this will handle lifecycle events (such as
-  more gracefully.
+  closing the server) more gracefully.

-- `res.sendError(httpStatus[, websocketErrorCode[, message]])` sends
+- `res.sendError(httpStatus[, websocketErrorCode[, message]])` sends a HTTP or
-  a HTTP or websocket error and closes the connection.
-If no explicit
+  websocket error and closes the connection.
+If no explicit websocket error code
-  websocket error code is provided and the websocket connection has
-  already been established, this will default to `4000 + httpStatus`
+  is provided and the websocket connection has already been established, this
-  (e.g. HTTP 404 becomes websocket error 4404).
+  will default to `4000 + httpStatus` (e.g. HTTP 404 becomes websocket error
+  4404).

-- `res.send(message)` shorthand for accepting the connection, sending
+- `res.send(message)` shorthand for accepting the connection, sending a message,
-  a message, then closing the connection.
-Provided for compatibility
+  then closing the connection.
+Provided for compatibility with the `express`
-  with the `express` API.
+  API.

-- `res.beginTransaction()` / `res.endTransaction()` mark (nestable)
+- `res.beginTransaction()` / `res.endTransaction()` mark (nestable) transactions
-  transactions on the websocket connection.
-While a transaction is
+  on the websocket connection.
+While a transaction is active,
-  active, `websocket-express` will avoid closing the connection
+  `websocket-express` will avoid closing the connection (e.g. during server
-  (e.g. during server shutdown).
-These should be used to wrap
-  short-lived sequences of messages which need to be sent together.
+  shutdown).
+These should be used to wrap short-lived sequences of messages
-  Do not use these for long-lived operations, as it will delay
+  which need to be sent together.
+Do not use these for long-lived operations, as
-  server shutdown.
+  it will delay server shutdown.
 To ensure `endTransaction` is called, it is
   recommended that you use the pattern:

   ```javascript